From classical theta functions to topological quantum field theory: Introduction

 \section{Introduction}

-In this paper we construct the abelian Chern-Simons topological quantum field theory directly from the theory of classical theta functions.
+In this paper we construct the abelian Chern-Simons topological quantum field theory directly from the theory of classical theta functions, without the insights of quantum field theory.

-It has been known for years, in the context of abelian Chern-Simons theory, that classical theta functions are related to low dimensional topology \cite{atiyah1}, \cite{witten}.
-Abelian Chern-Simons theory is considerably simpler than its non-abelian counterparts, and has been studied thoroughly (see for example \cite{manoliu1} and \cite{manoliu2}).
-Here we do not start with abelian Chern-Simons theory, but instead give a direct construction of the associated topological quantum field theory based on the theory of classical theta functions and using skein modules.
+It has been known for years, within abelian Chern-Simons theory, that classical theta functions relate to low dimensional topology \cite{atiyah1}, \cite{witten}.
+Abelian Chern-Simons theory is considerably simpler than its non-abelian counterparts, and has been studied thoroughly (see e.g. \cite{manoliu1}, \cite{manoliu2}).
+Here we do not start with abelian Chern-Simons theory, but instead give a direct construction of the associated topological quantum field theory based on the theory of theta functions, and arrive at skein modules from representation theoretical considerations.

-We consider classical theta functions in the representation theoretic point of view introduced by Andr\'e Weil \cite{weil}.
-From this point of view, the space of theta functions is endowed with an action of a finite Heisenberg group (the Schr\"{o}dinger representation), which induces, via a Stone-von Neumann theorem, the Hermite-Jacobi action of the modular group.
+We consider theta functions in the representation theoretic point of view of Andr\'e Weil \cite{weil}.
+As such, the space of theta functions is endowed with an action of a finite Heisenberg group (the Schr\"{o}dinger representation), which induces, via a Stone-von Neumann theorem, the Hermite-Jacobi action of the modular group.
 All this structure is what we shall mean by the theory of theta functions.

-We show how the finite Heisenberg group, or rather its group algebra and its Schr\"{o}dinger representation on the space of theta functions, lead to algebras of curves on surfaces and their actions on spaces of curves in handlebodies.
+We show how the group algebra of the finite Heisenberg group and its Schr\"{o}dinger representation on the space of theta functions, lead to algebras of curves on surfaces and their actions on spaces of curves in handlebodies.
 These notions are formalized using skein modules.

 The Hermite-Jacobi representation of the modular group on theta functions is a discrete analogue of the metaplectic representation.
-The modular group acts by automorphisms that are a particular case of the Fourier-Mukai transform; in this paper we will refer to them as discrete Fourier transforms.
-We will show that discrete Fourier transforms can be expressed as linear combinations of curves.
-A careful analysis of their structure and of their relationship to the Schr\"{o}dinger representation yields the Reshetikhin-Turaev formula \cite{reshetikhinturaev} of invariants of 3-dimensional manifolds, for $U(1)$ Chern-Simons theory.
+The modular group acts by automorphisms that can be interpreted as discrete Fourier transforms.
+We show that these discrete Fourier transforms can be expressed as linear combinations of curves.
+A careful analysis of their structure and of their relationship to the Schr\"{o}dinger representation yields the Murakami-Ohtsuki-Okada formula \cite{moo} of invariants of 3-manifolds.

-As a corollary of our point of view we obtain an explanation of why the composition of discrete Fourier transforms and the non-additivity of the signature of 4-dimensional manifolds obey the same formula.
+As a corollary of our discussion we obtain an explanation of why the composition of discrete Fourier transforms and the non-additivity of the signature of 4-dimensional manifolds obey the same formula.